CloudyDory/cudaica_win/README.md

    If you install the old Intel Parallel Studio XE or Intel MKL 2020 in the default location, the directory should be: “C:\Program Files (x86)\IntelSWTools\compilers_and_libraries\windows\redist\intel64\mkl”.

    If you install the new Intel OneAPI base toolkit in the default location, the directory should be: "C:\Program Files (x86)\Intel\oneAPI\mkl\latest\redist\intel64"

+   Note: “cudaica.m” automatically detects whether the Windows system path contains “IntelSWTools” or “oneAPI”, and selects the correct cudaica binary exe file to use.
+Please make sure your Intel MKL installation path contains one of the above two patterns.

 ## How to use